-Last time I went ‘glamping’, I had a less than glamorous roommate.
+The last time I went ‘glamping,’ I had a less than a glamorous roommate.
 Alas, my expectations were high, and Slovenia did not disappoint.

 The outhouse was even more fabulous.
-After opening the padlock, a fairy-tale water closet for modern minimalists awaited: fancier than the crapper in my condo, the walk-in shower was seperated by a glass partition.
-There were fluffy white towels to dry your pelt, and a waterfall faucet to wash your shame.
+After opening the padlock, a fairy-tale water closet for modern minimalists awaited: fancier than the crapper in my condo, and the walk-in shower was separated by a glass partition.
+There were fluffy white towels to dry your pelt and a waterfall faucet to wash your shame.
 And it was all only a padlock away.
 In a private shack.
 In a campground.
 In rural Slovenia.

 Only a padlock away, my superfancy ensuite awaited.

 SCENE FIVE: A gaggle of gays surround our late-night campfire.